alanjern/my-site-content/content/authors/admin/_index.md

 - icon: github
   icon_pack: fab
   link: https://github.com/alanjern
+#- icon: rebel
+#  icon_pack: fab
+#  link: starwars/
-superuser: false
+superuser: true
 title: Alan Jern
+avatarlink: starwars/
 ---

-I’m a cognitive scientist and psychologist.
+I'm a cognitive scientist and psychologist.
 I use computational models and behavioral experiments to study how people think and reason.
 I'm primarily interested in social cognition: how people think about other people.
 I have also studied how people learn and use concepts, and how people revise their beliefs after seeing new evidence.

 I write about TV and psychology at [Overthinking TV](https://overthinkingtv.com/).